bosskie/bulk-user-manager-bot/README.md

 - password for all these will be the username.
 If you create a user `ABC` password will be `ABC`
 - Only For Emby, The user configuration is copied from a existing user you specify in `.env` file.

+> **If you don't want Emby.
+You can easily quote out in the `.env` file.
+Same for Jellyfin or Jellyseerr.
+> But Jellyseerr is depends on Jellyfin, Because it imports the Jellyfin user not creates its own..
+> I prefer Jellyfin users to be imported because Jellyseerr native user require `email id`**

 ## **Setup Instructions**

 > ### **Prerequisites**